samusynth/spz/README.md

 ### C++

 Requires `libz` as the only dependent library, otherwise the code is completely self-contained.
-No build system is provided (bring your own build).
+A CMake build system is provided for convenience.

 ## API